Generalized Polish spaces at regular uncountable cardinals: Characterizations of and

 The previous theorem can be turned into the following characterization: a topological space contains a closed homeomorphic copy of \( \pre{\kappa}{2} \) if and only if it contains a nonempty closed (\( \kappa \)-)perfect \( \kappa \)-additive \( \SC_\kappa \)- subspace.

-Finally, we briefly discuss \( \kappa \)-Lindel\"of and \( K_\kappa \)-sets.
+Finally, we briefly discuss \( \kappa \)-Lindel\"of sets and \( K_\kappa \)-sets.
 The Alexandrov-Urysohn characterization of the Baire space (Theorem~\ref{thm:classicalchar}\ref{thm:classicalchar-2}) implicitly deals with Baire category.
 In fact, compact sets are closed, thus requiring that they have empty interior is equivalent to requiring that they are nowhere dense.
 The latter notion makes sense also in the generalized setting, but the notion of meagerness needs to be replaced with \( \kappa \)-meagerness, where a subset \( A \subseteq X \) is called \markdef{\( \kappa \)-meager} if it can be written as a union of \( \kappa \)-many nowhere dense sets.
-A topological space is \markdef{\( \kappa \)-Baire} if it is not \( \kappa \)-meager in itself or, equivalently, if no nonempty open subset of \( X \) is \( \kappa \)-meager.
-It is not difficult to see that if \( \kappa \) is regular then \( \pre{\kappa}{\kappa} \) is \( \kappa \)-Baire (see e.g.\ \cite{Friedman:2011nx,AM}), so the next lemma applies to it.
+A topological space is \markdef{\( \kappa \)-Baire} if no nonempty open subset of \( X \) is \( \kappa \)-meager.
+It is not difficult to see that if \( \kappa \) is regular, then \( \pre{\kappa}{\kappa} \) is \( \kappa \)-Baire (see e.g.\ \cite{Friedman:2011nx,AM}), so the next lemma applies to it.

 \begin{lemma} Suppose that \( X \) is a \( \kappa \)-additive \( \kappa \)-Baire space.
 Then the following are equivalent: \begin{enumerate-(a)} \item all \( \kappa \)-Lindel\"of subsets of \( X \) have empty interior; \item all \( K_\kappa \) subsets of \( X \) have empty interior. \end{enumerate-(a)}